dlbewley/dlbewley.github.io/_posts/2016-05-17-OpenShift-Enterprise-Upgrade-3.1-to-3.2.md

     --confirm
 ```

-Even after this I'm seeing these warnings from `oadm diagnostics`
+Even after this I'm seeing these warnings from `oadm diagnostics`, and developers can no longer use the source build strategy.
+Big problem.

 ```
+$ oadm diagnostics
+...
 [Note] Running diagnostic: ClusterRoleBindings
        Description: Check that the default ClusterRoleBindings are present and contain the expected subjects